awsomearvinder/CSharpBook/book/page2_5.md

 The Not, Or, and And operators (!, \|\|, &&) only apply to values of True or False.

-Not inverts it (!True is False, and !False is True), Or outputs True if one of the sides is true, (True || False is True), and and outputs true if both sides are true (True && True is True, every other combination is false).
+Not inverts the value (!True is False, and !False is True), Or outputs True if one of the sides is true, (True || False is True), and and outputs true if both sides are true (True && True is True, every other combination is false).

 Exercises:
 1. what is !True == False?